7 Signs Of Emotional Wellness

 1. You are comfortable with who you are.

 Feeling generally content with life, and liking who you are as a person are signs that your emotional health is in balance.
 Of course, it doesn’t mean that you are happy all the time, or that there aren’t things you might like to improve upon, but having positive self-talk helps us to feel comfortable being ourselves, whatever the situation.
+Check out our article on accepting yourself as you are.

 2. You are adaptable and resilient.